knative/serving/test/README.md

 use the domain `example.com`, unless the route has label `app=prod` in which case they will use the domain `prod-domain.com`.
-Since these domains will not be resolvable to deployments in your test cluster, in order to make a request against the endpoint, the test use the IP assigned to the istio `*-ingress` and spoof the `Host` in the header.
+Since these domains will not be resolvable to deployments in your test cluster, in order to make a request against the endpoint, the test use the IP assigned to the service `knative-ingressgateway` in the namespace `istio-system` and spoof the `Host` in the header.

 If you have configured your cluster to use a resolvable domain, you can use the `--resolvabledomain` flag to indicate that the test should make requests directly against